dfirrequests/CodeRequests/README.md

 # CodeRequests
 This is a location where individuals within the DFIR can ask for coding requests.
+Requests are submitted in the form of issues.

 Here is a quick "key"
 Issue Numer